How To Tell if a Mirena IUD Has Moved | Clear Signs Explained

 Why Does the Mirena IUD Move?

 The Mirena IUD can move for several reasons, some more common than others.
-The uterus is a dynamic organ; it changes size and shape throughout your cycle and life stages like childbirth and menopause.
-This constant change can sometimes nudge the device out of place.
+The uterus is a dynamic organ; it changes size and shape during menstrual cycles, pregnancy, postpartum recovery, and other reproductive life stages.
+These changes, especially around insertion or soon after childbirth, can sometimes affect how well the device stays in place.

 Insertion technique plays a role too.
 If an IUD isn’t placed correctly initially, it might never sit perfectly and can shift soon after insertion.
-Heavy menstrual bleeding or strong uterine contractions during periods may also contribute to movement over time.
-In rare cases, physical trauma—such as vigorous exercise, sexual activity, or injury—can dislodge the device.
+Heavy menstrual bleeding or strong uterine contractions during periods may also contribute to expulsion in some cases.
+However, normal sex or regular exercise usually does not move a correctly placed IUD; a major injury or unusual physical trauma would be a much less common concern.

 Understanding these causes helps you stay alert to any symptoms that may arise and take prompt action if you suspect your Mirena has moved.